Alipc598/PathfindingVisualizer/README.md

 - **Real-Time Visualization**: Watch the algorithm in action as it searches for the shortest path.
 - **Performance Metrics**: View the number of nodes explored and the time taken for each algorithm run.

+## Downloading the Release

+You can download the latest version of PathfindingVisualizer from the Releases section of this repository.
+The release includes a standalone executable file that you can run on your system.

+### Latest Release

+Download the latest release of PathfindingVisualizer [here](https://github.com/Alipc598/PathfindingVisualizer/releases/latest).

+### Requirements to Run the Executable

+To run the PathfindingVisualizer executable, ensure you have the following installed on your system:

+- **Windows Operating System**: The provided `.exe` file is compatible with Windows.
+If you're using a different OS, you'll need to run the application from the source code.

+- **Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, and 2019**: Some users might need to install this if it's not already present on their system.
+It can be downloaded from [Microsoft's official site](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

+After downloading the executable, double-click on it to run the application.
+No additional installation is necessary.

 ## Installation

 To run PathfindingVisualizer, you need Python and Kivy installed on your system.
 Follow these steps to set up the environment: